gbmhunter/blog/content/programming/microcontrollers/arduino/the-arduino-lineup/index.md

 ## Arduino Yun

-{{< img src="arduino-yun-pcb.jpg" caption="The Arduino Yun, a PCB with both a real-time Arduino microcontroller and Linux-based microprocessor."  width="200px" >}}
+{{% figure src="arduino-yun-pcb.jpg" caption="The Arduino Yun, a PCB with both a real-time Arduino microcontroller and Linux-based microprocessor."  width="200px" %}}

 The Arduino Yun was released in 2013, and was the first Arduino to incorporate a traditional real-time Arduino microcontroller (the Arduino Leonardo) with a networked, high-performance Linux-based SOC running right next to it.